fastruby/dotenv_validator/.github/ISSUE_TEMPLATE/bug_report.md

 **Version, Branch, or Commit:**

-Inform what version, branch, commit of Dotenv Checker you are using.
+Inform what version, branch, commit of Dotenv Validator you are using.

 **Expected behavior:**